devadathanmb/ktu-bot/README.md

 </div>
 <br/>

+> [!NOTE]
+>
+> This project is currently in autopilot mode and will not receive any major updates.
+It may become broken at any point in time, as I personally don't have much time to work on it.
+The functionality of this bot heavily depends on KTU APIs, and any significant changes to those APIs could break the bot.
+If you're interested in maintaining this project, feel free to fork it or contact me for assistance.

 Welcome to the KTU Bot!
 This Telegram bot helps students check their exam results, find latest KTU notifications, academic calendars, exam time tables and alert users when new notifications arrive.

 Find the bot [here](https://t.me/ktu_results_bot)